Learn to use accounting information for operational decision-making.

-Throughout the course you will use a cost-volume-profit analysis to develop a keen understanding of the relevance of fixed, variable and semi-variable costs.
+Throughout the course, you will use cost-volume-profit analysis to develop a keen understanding of the relevance of fixed, variable and semi-variable costs.

-In a managerial accounting role, you’ll be responsible for making major decisions that will affect the operations of your organization.
-Planning, organizing, directing and controlling a firm requires the ability to budget, evaluate performance, use statistical analysis and much more.
-In ACC 536 Contemporary Managerial Accounting Topics, you’ll gain invaluable insight into these functions and see how they can be leveraged to help make major business decisions.
+In managerial accounting roles, you’ll be responsible for making major decisions that will affect your organization’s operations.
+Planning, organizing, directing and controlling a firm requires budgeting, evaluating performance, using statistical analysis and much more.
+Our advanced managerial accounting course helps you gain insight into these functions and see how you can leverage them to help make major business decisions.

 The value chain and the concepts of value-added and non-value-added activities will be discussed as you review activity-based management and target costing.
 You’ll examine just-in-time (JIT) manufacturing systems, the cost of quality and key characteristics of quality measures.

 As you master the concept of contribution margin, you’ll begin to see how it is used to make more informed business decisions.